1inch/sdks/typescript/aqua/README.md

 ### Pulled Event

-Emitted when funds are pulled from strategy.
+Emitted when funds are pulled from a strategy.

 ```typescript
 import { PulledEvent } from '@1inch/aqua-sdk'